Old Stone Chimney: Public Domain

-The land around the Chimney was purchased by the Niagara Falls Power Company in 1890, and the first public efforts to "save" the Old Stone Chimney began.
-The 1891 campaign included the popularization of a song written by Niagara Falls historian Thomas Vincent Welch, a personal friend of Theodore Roosevelt.
+The Old Stedman Farm was purchased from the Hon.
+Peter A. Porter by the Niagara Falls Power Company in 1890, and the first public efforts to "save" the Old Stone Chimney began.
+An 1891 campaign included the popularization of a song written by Niagara Falls historian Thomas Vincent Welch, a personal friend of Theodore Roosevelt.
 The stones of the Chimney were marked and carefully moved in 1902, under the watchful eye of C. Breckenridge Porter, great-grandson of Peter Buell Porter.
 Due to wartime expansion of the Carborundum facility, the Chimney was in harm's way.
 It was moved again in 1942, again each stone numbered and replaced precisely, the work supervised carefully by local historian Edward T. Williams, the considerable cost was paid by the Niagara Power Company and Carborundum.
 Completion of the first section of New York State’s Robert Moses Parkway in 1962 did not provide for final relocation of the artifact.
 Cut off from the park in which it was placed, at the foot of a parkway embankment on private property (an industrial facility which has ceased operation).
 Efforts to move the chimney are challenged by prohibitive costs.

 As of November 2015 The Chimney has been relocated to the other side of the parkway.
 The new site is accessible from the parkway with a small parking lot.
 The bike path crosses in front of the chimney and the Niagara River is behind it.